I deal with insurance companies every day. Why should this case be any more complicated?

 What is Individual Disability Insurance (IDI)?

 Individual Disability Insurance (IDI) policies provide income protection should an insured become disabled.
 These policies are issued by insurance companies directly to the insured.
 The premiums are paid directly by the insured and are not part of an employee benefit plan or association policy.
-Typically, these polices are paid for with post-tax dollars, which result in a non-taxable benefit.
+Typically, these policies are paid for with post-tax dollars, which result in a non-taxable benefit.

 Depending on how the policies are purchased and paid for, they will not be subject to the Employee Retirement Income Security Act of 1974 (ERISA).
 ERISA governed polices, such as long-term disability policies, contain numerous provisions and limitations, which favor the insurance provider and not the insured.
 This includes the standard of review, administrative appeal requirement, and preemption of causes of action for extra-contractual damages and bad faith.
 If an IDI claim is denied, the insured’s options include filing an appeal of the denial or proceeding straight to litigation.